alextuppen/astro-blog/src/content/blog/react-directory-structure.md

 ComponentName.hooks.ts
 ```

-Alternatively if a hook is more complex it may make more sense to create a dedicated directory for it, so that any tests, types, etc are self contained and the hook can be moved about the code base as required.
+Alternatively if a hook is more complex then it often makes sense to apply the same principles of isolation, independence and reusability to it and provide some separation from the original component.
+This is particularly valuable for files that can grow large easily like unit tests.
+Fortunately the existing directory structure works equally well for hooks as it does for components with all the same benefits.

 ```
 ComponentName
 ├── index.ts
 ├── ComponentName.tsx
+├── ComponentName.test.tsx
 └── useCustomHook
     ├── index.ts
     ├── useCustomHook.ts